-Osaka City is about 2 hours and 30 minutes from Tokyo by Shinkansen train and about 1 hour by bus from Kansai Airport.
+Osaka City is about 2 hours and 30 minutes from Tokyo by Shinkansen train.
+It is about 1 hour by bus or train from Kansai Airport, and less than 1 hour by bus or train from Osaka International Airport (Itami).

 Osaka is a place that draws in regional food products from around the country.
 Experience the city's passion for authentically delicious food through conversations with shopkeepers in a vibrant and lively shopping arcade.
-Taste the flavors of Osaka while walking and get to know the history behind food innovation from the city that gave the world Instant Ramen, Takoyaki, and Conveyor Belt Sushi.
+Taste the flavors of Osaka while exploring on foot and get to know the history behind food innovation from the city that gave the world Instant Ramen, Takoyaki, and Conveyor Belt Sushi.

-It takes about 80 minutes to Kansai International Airport from Narita or Haneda Airport.
+It takes about 80 minutes to reach Kansai International Airport from Narita or Haneda Airport.

 From Osaka to Kobe (Sannomiya) is 30 minutes by train, and from Kobe (Sannomiya) to Awaji Island (Sumoto City) is about 90 minutes by bus.